About me

 I commenced my working life in Central London, and my first job involved publishing the financial results of gold mining companies (I’m not making this up).
 My introduction to the industry that now pays my mortgage and finances my wife’s shopping expeditions was through using a computer to do sales statistics analysis for a division of Texaco.
 My interest gradually developed to the point where I become an IT person rather than a user.
 Since then I’ve worked for WordPerfect (as it was then), Toshiba, and Emstar (an energy management division of Shell) where I was a Netware administrator and developed applications using Lotus Symphony and Borland’s Paradox Application Language (Borland offered me a job, which I turned down in favour of Lotus Development… see below).

 And in my spare time…?
 Hey, I don’t get any spare time.
-I don’t get to see Arsenal as often as I’d like to any more, but I don’t mind because now I spend time with my lovely wife Maria and my gorgeous daughter Lauren.
-I like gardening (but only in the Summer) and I don’t like DIY.
+I don’t get to see Arsenal as often as I’d like to any more (that’s an understatement), but I don’t mind because now I spend time with my lovely wife Maria, my gorgeous daughter Lauren, our peanut-brained dog Missie the Yorkipoo and our new puppy Ruby.
+I like gardening (but only in the Summer) and I don’t like DIY unless it’s something easy I can finish in a day.
 I dabble in magic, and on a clear night you may spot some idiot in my back garden peering through the eyepiece of an astronomical telescope.
-When I’m in the car, I’ll be listening to the Smashing Pumpkins, Incubus, the Foo Fighters, XTC, the Beatles, Radiohead or Supergrass… usually so loud that I won’t hear the mobile phone ring.
-I hardly ever listen to the radio because the stations play too much crap.
+In the past two years I’ve been tracing my family history and have got back to the mid-1700s in some branches of the tree.

 Talking of music, in my late teens and early twenties I played bass guitar with a few bands, the most notable being ‘Heaven Can Wait’ - we played at the Rock Garden (in Covent Garden) and the Hammersmith Palais a few times, and our claim to fame was that we supported a band called Furniture who themselves had a Top 20 hit in the UK in 1986.
 How impressed are you now?